maxim-pandra/CollapsingToolbarBug/README.md

 # CollapsingToolbarBug
+In the screen_recordings folder you can find original mp4 screen recordings.

 Example 1: First swipe on the CollapsingToolbar to the top of the screen, and immediately after swipe down on the recycler.
 Result: animation is broken